Isurwars/Correlation/paper.md

 J(r) = 4\pi r^{2} \rho_0 g(r).
 \end{equation}

-The RDF has the useful property that the quantity $J(r)dr$ gives the number of atoms in a spherical shell with inner radius $r$ and thickness $dr$ around every atom as depicted in \autoref(fig:RDF).
+The RDF has the useful property that the quantity $J(r)dr$ gives the number of atoms in a spherical shell with inner radius $r$ and thickness $dr$ around every atom as depicted in \autoref{fig:RDF}.
 For example, the coordination number, or the number of neighbors ($n_c$), is given by:

 \begin{equation}\label{eq:RDF}
 n_c = \int_{r_1}^{r_2} J(r) dr,